Passport: Improving Automated Formal Verification Using Identifiers: Introduction

-\toolname encodes identifiers from these categories in three different ways (described in Sections~\ref{sec:overview}~and~\ref{sec:encodings}): \begin{enumerate} \item For the most common identifiers, \toolname encodes indices corresponding to their names.
-That is, each common identifier is given a unique tag, associating it with all other uses of that exact identifier. \item For all identifiers, \toolname uses a subword tokenization to draw bridges between related names.
-That is, identifiers are broken down into common word-pieces, and processed with a sequence model. \item Finally, for constructor names and definition names, \toolname encodes their \emph{fully-qualified paths}---the names of directories, files, and modules within which they are contained. \end{enumerate}
+\begin{enumerate} \item \textbf{Category Vocabulary Indexing}: \toolname encodes each identifier with the category it comes from (global definition, local variable, or type constructor); and for the most common identifiers in each category, \toolname encodes indices corresponding to their names.
+That is, each common identifier is given a unique tag, associating it with all other uses of that exact identifier. \item \textbf{Subword Sequence Modeling}: For all identifiers, \toolname uses a subword sequence model to draw bridges between related names.
+That is, identifiers are broken down into common word-pieces, and processed with a sequence model. \item \textbf{Path Elaboration}: For type constructors and global definitions, \toolname encodes their \emph{fully-qualified paths}---the names of directories, files, and modules within which they are contained. \end{enumerate} While we focus on Coq in this paper, similar techniques should apply for other proof assistants, including Lean~\cite{lean}, Isabelle/HOL~\cite{isabelle}, and Agda~\cite{agda}.

 \paragraph{Results}